Local Area Attractions

 Here you will have the most fun you have ever had learning history.
 Ride a computer controlled covered wagon, journey the trails with living history interpreters, see and touch the tools and artifacts of the pioneers and enjoy a campfire in the beautiful evening setting of the historic Clover Creek Encampment. http:// www.oregontrailcenter.org For more information please call 1-800-448-BEAR.

-Largest commercially developed limestone cave in the state of Idaho, fairyland rooms of gleaming stalactite and stalagmite formations open (one after the other) on the half-mile tour, located 10 miles up scenic St. Charles canyon near beautiful Bear Lake, and guided tours daily June through Labor Day.
+Largest commercially developed limestone cave in the state of Idaho, fairyland rooms of gleaming stalactite and stalagmite formations open (one after the other) on the guided 90 minute, half-mile tour.
+Be prepared for the 400 steps up and down in the cave and bring a jacket, the cave is about 40 degrees year round.
+Located 10 miles up scenic St. Charles canyon near beautiful Bear Lake, and guided tours daily June through Labor Day.